 - sr-TransMax (per SR configuration);

-- sr-ConfigIndex.
+- sr-ConfigIndex: the SR occasions of the SR configurations that can be used for all the pending SRs according to the RRC configuration of the LCH to SR configuration mapping.

 Editor's note: PHY-related parameters (i.e. sr-ConfigIndex (and maybe more)) can be corrected later.